 Just recently we had a client ask how to optimize photos for the web.
 I have a post describing the steps which you can read (Web Page Load Times and Image Optimization).
 That post describes the steps: copy, crop, resize, and optimize.
 The “crop” step implies editing each image and cropping out unneeded or unimportant image elements.

-But in many cases you have a large number of photos you have taken and you just want to optimize them for the web, all at once.
+In many cases you have a large number of photos you have taken and you just want to optimize them for the web, all at once.
 A professional might use a tool such as Adobe Photoshop.
-But for many a free PC based tool will do the job just fine.
+But for many a free PC-based tool will do the job just fine.

 The tool I use is called RIOT.
 The stand-alone program is available at http://luci.criosweb.ro/riot/

 RIOT is very similar to Photoshop’s “Save for Web” feature.
-But for this post I want to describe RIOT’s batch capabilities.
+For this post I want to describe RIOT’s batch capabilities.

 After downloading and installing RIOT you launch the program and see the following:

 You can drag and drop one of your photos on to RIOT and then slide the slider back and forth to see the effects.
-Below is a photo in RIOT that is compressed to 50% and it still looks fine.
+Below is a photo in RIOT that is compressed to 50 percent and it still looks fine.

 Once you have decided on the level of compression you are ready to batch process your images.
 Create a folder where you want the compressed images to be placed.
 Then click the “Batch” icon.
 A new window opens: